 Attendees/Connect & User Accounts (October 2013)

 Boost networking and engagement at your event by adding the attendees module to your guide.
 With Guidebook’s user accounts, your attendees can create profiles, swap virtual business cards, and check into sessions (in Beta).
 For more information, read the Attendee Connect Feature and User Accounts.

 Make simple image maps interactive by adding clickable locations to them.
 You can then link these locations to sessions or custom list items and direct users to maps you have added to your guide.
 Learn more about Interactive Maps.

-For best practices on interactive maps, check out a great piece featuring insight from Peter Lada, our Creative Director and Co-Founder, and real-life tips from a professional cartographer: Why a Map is at the Heart of your Event Design.
+For best practice on interactive maps, check out a great piece featuring insight from Peter Lada, our Creative Director and Co-Founder, and real-life tips from a professional cartographer: Why a Map is at the Heart of your Event Design.